-This is a document that evolves continually, especially as the instrument is still being commissioned.
+This is a document that evolves continually, as the instrument is continuously improved and optimised.
 The manual is updated according to changes in Paranal operations of GRAVITY or on request by the GRAVITY user community.
-Questions and suggestions should be channeled through the ESO User Support Department (email: usd-help@eso.org).
+Questions related to proposal preparation, service mode, and visitor mode observations should be addressed via the contact form at ESO Operations Helpdesk.
 Further information can be found on the GRAVITY homepage.
 Any GRAVITY user should visit the instrument's home page on a regular basis in order to be informed about the current instrument status and updated developments.